ethereum-oasis-op/baseline-standard/core/schema-management.md

 All the schemas must be available to all the Baseline instances involved in a Workflow (or only Workstep?).

-Schemas may be available publicly to everyone.
+Schemas may be made available publicly.

 A Schema must be uniquely identifiable by the Baseline instances.